Taoti/drupal-shoutbox/README.md

 # Shoutbox for drupal 9
 ## Disclaimer
-This is a work in progress module for drupal 9.
+This is a work in progress module for drupal 9 or 10.

 It allows to create multiple shoutboxes, and provide a block to see it.